Best 17 Gardens in DC: The Instagrammers Guide

 The Yards Park

-If you’re looking to cool down on a hot day or just enjoy the waterfront the Yards Park is a perfect choice.
-Yards Park in Navy Yard features a tiny waterfall, public area to play in the water, and a unique bridge that makes for a fun spot to enjoy the sunset.
+If you’re looking to cool down on a hot day or just enjoy the waterfront, the Yards Park in Navy Yard is a perfect choice.
+It features a terraced waterfall, a public water channel for wading, and a unique arching bridge that makes for a great sunset photo.

-They also have a great ice cream shop, bars, and restaurants.
-Since it’s located right next to Nats park we’d recommend stopping by the Yards if you’re heading to a game.
+The surrounding Capitol Riverfront area has plenty of ice cream shops, bars, and restaurants.
+Since it’s located right next to Nationals Park, we recommend stopping by the Yards if you’re heading to a game.
+Free and open daily.

 The Yards Park on Google Maps